realworldocaml/book/en/error-handling.md

 ```

 This kind of problem is hard to detect in advance, because the type
-system doesn't tell us what kinds of exceptions a given function might
+system doesn't tell you what exceptions a given function might throw.
-throw.
-Because of this kind of confusion, it's generally better to
+For this reason, it's generally better to avoid relying on the
-avoid relying on the identity of the exception to determine the nature
+identity of the exception to determine the nature of a failure.
+A
-of a failure.
-A better approach is to narrow the scope of the
+better approach is to narrow the scope of the exception handler, so
-exception handler, so that when it fires it's very clear what part of
-the code failed.
+that when it fires it's very clear what part of the code failed.

 ```ocaml
 # let lookup_weight ~compute_weight alist key =